Introduction to grooming

 Cleaning his eyes

-Besides brushing and cleaning your dog's coat.
-You should also be looking at other parts of his body.
+Besides brushing and cleaning your dog's coat, you should also be looking at other parts of his body.
 If your dog eyes water a lot, he will need more care in there than other areas.

-To clean his eyes, damp a cloth or cotton in room-temperature water and gently wipe around the eye to remove the dirt.
+To clean his eyes, damp cloth or cotton in room-temperature water and gently wipe around the eye to remove the dirt.
 Never touch the eyes itself and don't use any shampoo near his eyes.

 Video on cleaning your dog's eyes